-The verb שרה (shara I) means to release or let loose.
+The verb שרה (shara I) means to fill and release.
 It's used two times in the Bible.
-In Job 37:3, YHWH releases thunder and lightening from the heavens, in a passionate report that celebrates the Lord as the ruler of the earth.
+In Job 37:3, YHWH fills and releases the heavens with thunder and lightning, in a passionate report that celebrates the Lord as the ruler of the earth.
 In Jeremiah 15:11, the Lord is portrayed as a military leader who promises to release Jeremiah from the enemy.

-The root-verb שרה (shrh II) doesn't occur in the Bible but in cognate languages it exists with the meaning of to be moist.
-In the Bible only one derivative exists, namely the feminine noun משרה (mishra), denoting the juice of grapes.
+The verb שרה (shrh II) doesn't occur in the Bible but its sole derivative, namely the feminine noun משרה (mishra), denotes the juice of grapes.
 This noun occurs only once, in Numbers 6:3, where the juice of grapes is distinguished from fresh grapes or dried grapes.